eea/eionet.xmlconv.jobExecutor/README.md

 Create application-dev.properties file by copying the contents of application-prod.properties file.

 ### Instructions to run application locally
-- Specify profile and build application <br>

-You can either select the profile by your IDE maven profiles tab and run <br>
+- dev profile is activated by default, so run <br>
 $ mvn clean install

-or specify profile at build time using the -P flag along with the profile id (dev or prod) <br>
+- or specify prod profile at build time using the -P flag <br>
-e.g. mvn -Pdev clean install
+$ mvn -Pdev clean install

 - JobExecutorApplication -> right click -> Run